The Old Wives' Tale

-Bennett also found inspiration in Maupassant's novel Une Vie.

 Synopsis

+Much of the book is set in "Bursley," one of the "Five Towns" of the Staffordshire Potteries, a thinly veiled fictionalisation of Burslem, one of the "Six Towns" (circled on map) that form Stoke-on-Trent.

 The book is divided into four parts.
 The first section, "Mrs Baines", details the adolescence of both Sophia and Constance, and their life in their father's shop and house (a combined property) in Bursley, a lightly dramatised version of Burslem.
 The father is ill and bedridden, and the main adult in their life is Mrs Baines, their mother.

 By the end of the first book, the more adventurous and frivolous sister, Sophia (whose name reflects her sophistication, as opposed to the constant Constance), escapes Bursley to London and elopes with the travelling salesman, Gerald Scales, against her family’s wishes.
 Sophia and her husband alight to Paris and she leaves her family behind, ashamed that the money she used to find her freedom was stolen from her wealthy aunt.
 Constance meanwhile becomes engaged to Mr. Samuel Povey, who works in the shop.

 The second part, "Constance", details the life of Constance from that point forward up until the time she is reunited with her sister in old age.
 Her life, although outwardly prosaic, is nevertheless filled with personal incident, including the birth of her son, Cyril; the execution of her brother-in-law, Daniel Povey, who had accidentally killed his alcoholic wife; and the subsequent death of her husband, Samuel, whose health fell into rapid disrepair after his brother’s conviction; and her concerns about the character and behaviour of her son, who nevertheless performs well enough at school to win a competitive and coveted scholarship, which takes him away from home.